 Folks here in Chevy Chase, DC, are thrilled!
-After 11 months of Groundhog Day there’s a new dining option in the neighborhood.
+After 11 months of pandemic Groundhog Days there’s a new dining option in the neighborhood.
 It’s Mama Lucia’s, a carryout expansion of a Maryland suburban chain featuring pizzas, sandwiches, and red sauce Italian food.
 Red sauce Italian food is especially welcome now.
 It’s tasty, comforting, and — this is especially important for carryout — it travels beautifully.
 We have a bunch of dining options that feature beautiful, delicate, and creatively conceived dishes that, much as a new car loses a third of its value a soon as you drive it off the lot, begin declining as soon as they’re boxed for carry out.
 You can take a lasagna, re-heat it, freeze it, and then reheat and serve it again.
 Just add a touch of oil and some red pepper flakes.

 Nancy and I ordered dinner at Mama Lucia’s almost as soon as it opened, and I went to pick it up so I could take a look inside.